Skip to content

 onWebHook

-This event is triggered when the Kore NL Engine processes the Webhook node in the dialog flow.
+This event is triggered when the Platform NL Engine processes the Webhook node in the dialog flow.
 This event is sent to the SDK with componentId and context.
 The SDK can execute business logic and send the updated context back to the Platform.

 Syntax: